sjspielman/tasty/virtual-workshop/resources-for-consultation-sessions.md

+# Resources for Consultation Sessions

-Our consultation days (Tuesday May 5th, Thursday May 7th, and the first half of Friday May 8th) are designed for you to spend your time as you would like with the support of your instructors.
+Our consultation sessions are designed for you to spend your time as you would like with the support of your instructors.

-You can review the previous day's instruction materials, work through exercise notebooks we provide, or analyze your own data.
+You can review instruction materials, work through exercise notebooks we provide, or analyze your own data.

 On this page, we've assembled some resources you may find helpful during these sessions.
-For more information about the structure of consultation days and how to get help, please review [the Consultation days section of the Workshop Structure page](Workshop-Structure#consultation-days).
+For more information about the structure of consultation days and how to get help, please review [the Consultation sessions section of the Workshop Structure page](./workshop-structure.md#consultation-days).

 **Table of contents**